John Toshack: Besiktas and return to Real Madrid

-After leaving Sociedad, he spent two years in charge of Deportivo de La Coruña, resigning after the board signed two players without his knowledge, before moving to Turkey to join Beşiktaş on the recommendation of Bobby Robson, finishing sixth in his first season in charge.
-Although Toshack led the club to victory in the Turkish Cup in 1998, he endured a difficult time at the club as he clashed with the board on several occasions and had threatened to quit in October 1998.
+After leaving Real Sociedad, he spent two years in charge of Deportivo de La Coruña, resigning after the board signed two players without his knowledge, before moving to Turkey to join Beşiktaş on the recommendation of Bobby Robson, finishing sixth in his first season in charge.
+Although Toshack led the club to victory in the Turkish Cup in 1998, he endured a difficult time at the club, as he clashed with the board on several occasions and had threatened to quit in October 1998.

 In February 1999, he returned to Real Madrid following the sacking of Guus Hiddink.
 Madrid agreed to pay £372,671 compensation to Beşiktaş in order to secure the move.
-With the club in sixth position on his arrival, they eventually finished the season in fifth under Toshack.
-However, the start of the following season saw Madrid again struggle and, following a 3–2 defeat to Rayo Vallecano that left them in eighth position, Toshack publicly criticised his players, particularly Albano Bizzarri commenting that the goalkeeper conceded goals "that made me weep".
+With the club floundering in sixth place upon his arrival, he immediately improved Real Madrid’s league form and eventually led the club to finish the season with a very impressive second place, securing the Champions League Group Stage qualification under Toshack.
+However, the start of the following season saw Madrid struggle again, and after a 3–2 victory against Rayo Vallecano due to a dramatic second half which saw Real overturn the result with three unanswered goals, as the club was stuck in eighth position, Toshack publicly criticized his players, particularly Albano Bizzarri commenting that the goalkeeper conceded goals "that made me weep".
 Toshack claimed that his words were meant as a motivational tactic and refused club president Lorenzo Sanz's request that he withdraw his comments, saying "there's more chance of a pig flying over the Bernabeu".
-The Real Madrid board dismissed him soon after.
+The Real Madrid board dismissed him soon after and replaced him with former defensive midfielder and caretaker manager, Vicente del Bosque.
 Toshack would later take Madrid to court over his dismissal and was awarded over £700,000 in compensation.

-He later spent short periods with French side AS Saint-Étienne, a third spell in charge of Real Sociedad, and Italian team Catania before returning to Spain again with Real Murcia.
+He later spent a short period with French side Saint-Étienne in 2000, leaving the club for third spell in charge of Real Sociedad.
+Despite pulling Saint-Étienne out of the relegation zone, the club's fortunes rapidly declined after his departure, becoming entangled in a forgery scandal which docked the club seven points to confirm its relegation at the end of the 2000–01 season.
+At Real Sociedad, Toshack reversed the club's declining fortunes and pulled it out of the relegation zone to finish in 13th place in his first season after having rewarded the captaincy to 20–year old Xabi Alonso, who became the club's star player under Toshack.
+After amassing 27 points in 29 games the following season, he was sacked in March 2002.

+He then had short spells with Italian team Catania from November 2002 to January 2003, in a calamitous season for the club in which it got relegated from the Serie B in a scandal known as "Caso Catania" before the decision was reversed in August 2003; this preceded another return to Spain with last–placed La Liga side Real Murcia in January 2004, failing to save the club from relegation.